Use of Funds

-The GDF has raised millions of dollars that has enabled advancements in identifying the genetic basis of many diseases.
-Funds have also contributed to enhancing carrier testing, fostering greater physician/public awareness of genetic disorders and endowing the Francis Crick Professorship of Human Genetics at The Mount Sinai School of Medicine.
+The GDF has raised millions of dollars to help enable advancements in identifying the genetic basis of many diseases.
+Funds have also contributed to enhancing carrier testing, fostering greater physician/public awareness of genetic disorders and endowing the Francis Crick Professorship of Human Genetics at The Icahn School of Medicine at Mount Sinai.

 Research